Highlights from the Ratings and Financial Report for VICI Properties Inc. (VICI)

-VICI Properties Inc. (NYSE:VICI) went down by -0.70% from its latest closing price compared to the recent 1-year high of $35.69.
-The company’s stock price has collected 0.80% of gains in the last five trading sessions.
+VICI Properties Inc. (NYSE:VICI) went down by -0.78% from its latest closing price compared to the recent 1-year high of $35.69.
+The company’s stock price has collected -2.93% of loss in the last five trading sessions.
 The Wall Street Journal reported on 12/01/22 that Blackstone to Sell Stakes in MGM Grand, Mandalay Bay

 Is It Worth Investing in VICI Properties Inc. (NYSE :VICI) Right Now?